 We will develop rigs that will aim to answer these three values.

 First, we created “Grey matter Gary,” which is a rig that we give away for free.
-Gary is a cartoony character rig that is really appealing, simple structured, and highly flexible.
+Gary is a cartoon character rig that is really appealing, simple structured, and highly flexible.

 To be able to achieve what we planned, we used a rigging system that allowed us to create a super reliable, flexible, and high performing Maya rig.

-You can download “Grey Matter Gary” rig here:
+You can download the “Grey Matter Gary” rig here:

 Here are some of the feedback we got for Gary’s rig

 “ Very easy and intuitive to use.
 The bendings are very nice, and simple.
 I had great fun animating this rig, I strongly recommend it to anyone who wants to practice cartoony style animation.”